ericrogler/Green-Book/Z007_Metrics_Of_Success.md

 **Metrics are like compasses/snapshots indicating failure/success in a system rather than evaluating and defining a distinct problem.** You use metrics to inform decisions a human should make, not to replace decisions humans make.
 A "good" metric is one that's meaningful, timely (or doesn't take long to measure), measureable, and understandable.
 If it lacks one of these aspects, it may not be a good metric to inform decisions.
 - **Metrics are *diagnostic*, not prescriptive.**
 - **Correlation does not imply causation.**

+As an opinion: if you implement ANY new specialized learning program (which is explicitly NOT designed for everyone) for an educational facility, but force *every* student there to go into it, you're just replicating General Education again with additional steps and lost funds.
+- In general, a program that sells itself as a good fit "for everyone" is a program you should be skeptical of.
+- Regardless of benefits or drawbacks, you should be wary of educational programs and what their goals are (hint: it's almost always money).

 ## **Long Answer**